carpentries-lab/metagenomics-analysis/_episodes/04-assembly.md

 > ## Conda is an environment management system
 >
 > Enviroments help in science reproducibility, allowing to share the specific conditions in which a pipeline is run.
-> Conda is an open source package management system and environment management system that runs on Windows, macOS and
+> [Conda](https://docs.conda.io/en/latest/) is an open source package management system and environment management system that runs on Windows, macOS and
 > Linux.
 {: .callout}

 ## MetaSPAdes options

 The help that we just saw tells us how to run metaspades.py.
-We are going to use the most simple options, just specifying our forward paired end reads with `-1` and reverse paired end reads with `-2`, and the output directory where we want our results to be stored.
+We are going to use the most simple options, just specifying our forward paired-end reads with `-1` and reverse paired-end reads with `-2`, and the output directory where we want our results to be stored.
  ~~~
 $ cd ~/dc_workshop/data/trimmed_fastq
 $ metaspades.py -1 JC1A_R1.trim.fastq.gz -2 JC1A_R2.trim.fastq.gz -o ../../results/assembly_JC1A &